-Our perfectly travel-sized must-have guidebook, annually packed with approximately 2,500 words is now available in limited out-of-print years!
-Since 1983, we have included words from the annual Scripps’ list and added our additional grade-appropriate words along with abbreviated definitions, parts of speech, phonetic pronunciations, and language of origin.
-If you like our Annual Valerie's Supplement, and are on the hunt for more words previously used in bees, Valerie’s Supplement Classics are an excellent choice for helping students build a solid word foundation starting with grade-appropriate levels.
-Since Classics are out-of-print versions of Valerie's Supplement, years available are in limited supply -- please view drop-down menu for available years.
+Our travel-sized, must-have guidebook is now available in limited out-of-print years!
+Since 1983, we have included words from the annual Scripps list and added our additional grade-appropriate words along with abbreviated definitions, parts of speech, phonetic pronunciations, and language of origin.
+If you like our Annual Valerie's Spelling Bee Supplement and are on the hunt for more words previously used in bees, Valerie's Supplement Classics are an excellent choice for helping students build a solid word foundation starting with grade-appropriate levels.
+Since Classics are out-of-print versions of Valerie's Supplement, the years available are in limited supply.
+Please view our drop-down menu to select from our list of available years.

 In addition to the approximately 2,500+ word list, Valerie's Supplement Classics provide the following for each word:

 What is the difference between Spell It! and Paideia?

 In recent years and until 2006, the Paideia was the annual Scripps list of practice study words containing the NSB rules and approximately 3,000 to 4,000+ words arranged by category.
 Each page had a different category and words assigned to difficulty levels, including Beginning, Intermediate, and Advanced.
 In 2007, Scripps changed the annual study list to a booklet called Spell It! which no longer had a Scripps copyright, but instead, was copyrighted by Merriam-Webster.
 Containing 700 words originally, Spell It! was organized primarily by language of origin and contained spelling tips and suggested activities on each page.
 The number of words has increased to 1,000+.